 Establish a communication and collaboration management strategy by determining meeting cadence, identifying stakeholders, and determining preferred communication/ management tools.

-Set up the visual management at the place where the work is happening.
+Set up the visual management at the place where the work is happening, or virtually, if needed.

 Track progress against the critical metrics with regular cadence.